K-G-Witt/project4-team1/README.md

 Details here ...

+## Data Ethics Statement:
+The 1000 Genomes Project Consortium has made this data asset publicly available to all without restrictions (public).

 ## Credits:
 This code was compiled and written by Violet Bui, Elizabeth Dashwood, Mark Peck, and Katrina Witt for project 4 in the 2024 edX Data Analytics Boot Camp hosted by Monash University.
 Additional credits are declared below: